Rapids Price Hits $0.0001 on Top Exchanges (RPD)

-Rapids (CURRENCY:RPD) traded 48.1% higher against the US dollar during the twenty-four hour period ending at 21:00 PM Eastern on February 26th.
-Rapids has a total market cap of $1.33 million and approximately $1,813.00 worth of Rapids was traded on exchanges in the last day.
-One Rapids coin can now be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
-In the last week, Rapids has traded 69.2% higher against the US dollar.
+Rapids (CURRENCY:RPD) traded 1.4% lower against the US dollar during the one day period ending at 18:00 PM ET on March 4th.
+Rapids has a total market capitalization of $700,008.29 and approximately $1,491.00 worth of Rapids was traded on exchanges in the last day.
+In the last week, Rapids has traded 3.2% higher against the US dollar.
+One Rapids coin can currently be purchased for about $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Dystem (DTEM) traded up 3.5% against the dollar and now trades at $0.0001 or 0.00000000 BTC.